art-aliu/Project_work/README.md

 ![image](https://user-images.githubusercontent.com/101266740/162619016-bb99fe76-b86d-4a65-bd5a-dd48d2792906.png)

 My project board is showing each of the stages of my project.
 As seen by the above illustration, I have broken it down into six parts:
-- Project Resources
+- Project Resources: shows the list of requirements
-- User Stories
+- User Stories: the users used to describe the app functionality
-- To Do Tasks
+- To Do Tasks: things I must complete
-- Issues/Risks
+- Issues/Risks: any issues/risks that arose or can arise
-- Testing
+- Testing: once element is created, it's functionality is tested
-- Done
+- Done: elements that are finished
 Each of these six sections, showing the different elements of the project.

 ## Front End